dgirotti/dgirotti/README.md

 #### Project: Mobile Stock Market App (UK)

-- Designed and executed regression and performance tests for iOS and iPad apps.
+- Designed and executed regression and performance tests for iOS (iPhone & iPad) apps .

 - Verify IU for the app was being designed according to Apple's protocol.